pwmurph/google-homepage/README.md

-In this project.
-I'll be recreating Google's homepage using dev tools, CCS and HTML.

-This is my first delve into web development.
+This is my first attempt at web development.
+I plan to use Chrome Dev Tools, CSS, and HTML to create a mock version of Google's homepage.

-Here goes nothing.